 How To Prevent/Control

 As a rule, no precautions are essential when Jerusalem crickets are discovered inside.
 Indoor attacks are phenomenal, and will probably find these crickets when working outside.
-Set sticky board traps along dividers in ranges where they might be discovered.
+Set sticky board traps along with dividers in ranges where they might be discovered.
 On the off-chance that a solitary cricket is found inside, it can undoubtedly be caught by setting a glass or jug over the bug, slipping a bit of paper underneath and then flipping the holder over.
 The cricket can then be discharged outside, far from the structure.